Having doubts about uni? You're not the only one

 Tarcisius got partway through an A-level course before choosing a different direction, and is now looking at university opportunities.

 "Foundation courses are one way into HE, or it might be worth looking at Access to HE courses available through colleges in your area," said Lydia.
 "Generally, universities need some qualifications at Level 3 (equivalent to A-levels), in addition to GCSEs.
 An Access course is one way to gain this.

 "Whatever you choose to do, universities are still open to you.
-We have students with every background under the sun, and it makes no difference to your application having had a couple of false starts along the way."
+We have students from many different backgrounds, and most of the time it won't make a difference to your application having had a couple of false starts along the way."

 How old is too old?